elspel/elspel.github.io/index.md

 ## EL SPEL 2
 #### Development Updates
-Updates on the devolopment for El Spel 2 in stages (current: v0.10)
+Updates on the development for El Spel 2 in stages (current: v0.10)

 Release date is yet unknown.